 Sometime during this first six weeks, the weight loss will stop for a while.
 Your body is readjusting—that is all.
-If your surgeon has placed you on a liquid diet, you will also notice that you can drink a lot more than you thought you could.
+If your weight loss surgeon has placed you on a liquid diet, you will also notice that you can drink a lot more than you thought you could.
 No, you didn’t stretch it.
 It is just that liquids are able to flow passively through the stoma or the pylorus (if you had a duodenal switch).
 Sometimes you are left with a lot of hunger.
 In the beginning fluids will fill your pouch or stomach, and you will not have much of an appetite, but as you move forward, you will re-discover your appetite—not a bad thing.
 This is just one sign that it is time to move to more solid foods.

 A readjustment period for the body is necessary.
-During the postoperative time, you not only lose weight from fat cells, but also from what we call “lean body mass.”
-That is, you lose weight also from muscles.
+During the postoperative time, you not only lose pounds from fat cells, but also from what we call “lean body mass.”
+That is, you lose pounds also from muscles.
 You need this muscle mass for walking, moving around, breathing, and assorted other body functions.
 That muscle mass needs to be rebuilt, therefore we want you to start a walking program.
 The more you walk, the more lean body mass you will keep.
 If you don’t use muscle, you will lose it—so start walking.

 The Carbohydrate Trap

 This is the carbohydrate trap: you begin to consume juices, yogurt, mashed potatoes—all items that have nutritional value, but also contain a fair bit of calories in the form of carbohydrates.
 As you transition out of your first few weeks and into “normal” eating, some of those foods should be put aside in favor of low fat, high quality protein foods.
 There is nothing wrong with yogurt, fruit juices, or even mashed potatoes.
 The trouble is that it is possible to consume them in large quantities, even with a small stomach.
-If your surgeon is liberal in the first few weeks after surgery, remember, these are just transitional “soft” foods; you should not consume them after the “soft” food phase of your diet.
+If your weight loss surgeon is liberal in the first few weeks after bariatric surgery, remember, these are just transitional “soft” foods; you should not consume them after the “soft” food phase of your diet.

 So, beware—as you transition from early post op period (the first 6-12 weeks) to the later period, you need to limit the “soft” high carbohydrate foods and move to a higher protein food.